emmanuelkehinde/Utilitee/README.md

 Serves as a location finder.
 Serves as a platform for buyers to meet sellers.
-Serves the purpose of helping you connect to the nearest emergency service around.
+Serves the purpose of helping you connect to the nearest emergency service around you.